YeetlePrime/hyprppuccin-dots/README.md

 ### SDDM (Display/Login Manager)
 The config file `sddm.conf` is located at `/etc/sddm.conf.d`.
 It can be renamed and edited to your liking.
 The themes are located at `/usr/share/sddm/themes`.
-The default theme for hyprppuccin is a slightly modified version of [sddm-astronaut-theme](https://github.com/Keyitdev/sddm-astronaut-theme).
-This theme can be further customized in `/usr/share/sddm/themes/hyprppuccin/theme.conf`.
+The theme can be further customized in `/usr/share/sddm/themes/hyprppuccin/theme.conf`.

 ### Hyprland (Window Manager)
 The files for hyprland configurations are located at `~/.config/hypr`.
 The main configuration file is `hyprland.conf`.